MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-shared-device-mode.md

 ---
 title: "Tutorial: Use shared-device mode with the Microsoft Authentication Library (MSAL) for Android"
-description: In this tutorial, you learn how to prepare an Android device to run in shared mode and run a first-line worker app.
+description: In this tutorial, you learn how to prepare an Android device to run in shared mode and run a frontline worker app.
 author: henrymbuguakiarie
 manager: CelesteDG
 ms.author: henrymbugua